Sanix-Darker/sql_learn/README.md

 ALTER TABLE target
 ADD COLUMN columnx INT(10) NOT NULL AFTER columny;

--- and to drop a column
+-- And to drop a column
 ALTER TABLE target
 DROP COLUMN columnx;

--- or to add a foreign key
+-- Or to add a foreign key
 ALTER TABLE Orders
 ADD FOREIGN KEY (PersonID) REFERENCES Persons(PersonID);
+-- or
+ALTER TABLE Orders
+ADD CONSTRAINT xxx_2
+FOREIGN KEY (PersonID) REFERENCES Persons(PersonID);

+-- It's also possible to drop a FOREIGH KEY
+-- only if we have its name;
+ALTER TABLE Orders
+DROP FOREIGH KEY xxx_2;

 -- to add a specific constraints to a column
 ALTER TABLE Orders